An adult resting at home during wisdom teeth removal recovery after 40.

 Think of the next week as your dedicated recovery period.
 How you care for yourself right after your wisdom tooth removal plays a huge role in how smoothly you heal.
 While our team at the Dental & Implant Centers of Colorado will give you detailed, personalized instructions, this checklist is a great go-to guide for the essentials.
 Following these simple steps can help you manage discomfort, prevent complications, and get back to feeling like yourself faster.
 It’s all about being gentle with your body and giving it the time it needs to repair.
 A little extra care now sets you up for a much more comfortable healing experience.

-How to Manage Discomfort
+Feeling Sore?
+How to Manage the Pain

 It’s completely normal to feel some discomfort after your procedure, but you don’t have to just tough it out.
 The best way to stay ahead of the pain is to take your prescribed pain relievers exactly as directed by your dentist.
 Don’t wait for the pain to become severe before taking your medication.
 As we get older, the risk of issues like dry socket (where the protective blood clot is dislodged) can increase.
 Being mindful of this and following your aftercare plan is the best way to prevent it.
 If you feel your pain is getting worse instead of better after a few days, that’s a sign to give us a call.